putbullet/alx-system_engineering-devops/0x0B-ssh/README.md

-in this task the goal is to get a general ideas of :
+in this task the goal is to get a general idea of :

 -What is a server